Design Thinking and the Design Process - What's the Difference?

 Design Thinking is to The Design Process what Scientific and Socratic methods are to the Toyota Production System as elaborated on in The Goal.

 Design Thinking is the underlying philosophy of design.
 The confusion is this: If you put the term “Design Thinking” into the images search tab on Google you get results that look like processes.
-A philosophy may be difficult to show in a picture.
+This may be due to a difficulty in describing a philosophy (aka “thinking” or “mindset”) in the form of a picture.

 Design Thinking is the “mindset” of a Designer.